Neo Deco: How to Bring Art Deco Glamour Into Your Home in 2026

 The 6 Defining Elements of Neo Deco

 What makes a room feel Neo Deco?
-Look for these six signature elements—you don't need all of them, but incorporating two or three will immediately shift the mood.
+Look for these six signature elements.
+You don't need all of them, but incorporating two or three will immediately shift the mood.
+I've included some of my favourite finds across different budgets from retailers I genuinely rate.

 1. Curved Silhouettes & Soft Geometry

 Neo Deco loves a curve.
 Rounded armchairs, arched mirrors, scalloped lampshades, fan-shaped headboards.
-Neo Deco living room with emerald velvet sofa and brass accents the geometry is still there, just with softer edges.
+The geometry is still there, just with softer edges.
 This creates a sense of welcome that sharp angles can't quite manage.

 2. Warm Metallics: Brass, Bronze & Brushed Gold